 - In Support, position your mouse over the Add tab in the top toolbar, then click User.

 - Enter the name and email address of your new agent.

-- Click the User Role drop-down list, select Agent, then click Save.
+- Click the Role drop-down list and select Agent.
+Then, click Add.

 This new user's profile is displayed.
 Here you can add your new agent to other groups, define their access to tickets and other parts of your Zendesk account, and add any other user profile information you want.

 - Click the Groups field.

 You're prompted to add the agent to another group.
 Select the Advanced support group you created earlier.

 - Now set the agent's access permissions.
 Click the Access field and select Tickets in agent's org.